commercialhaskell/stack/doc/GUIDE.md

 But that won't load up locally written modules for access.
 For that, use the `stack ghci` command.
 To then load modules from your project, use the `:m` command (for "module") followed by the module name.

+IMPORTANT NOTE: If you have added upstream packages to your project please make sure to mark them as *dependency package*s for faster and reliable usage of `stack gchi`.
+Otherwise GHCi may have trouble due to conflicts of compilation flags or having to unnecessarily interpret too many modules.
+See [stack.yaml documentation](yaml_configuration.md#packages) to learn how to mark a package as a *dependency package*.

 ## ghc/runghc